synapsecns/sanguine/packages/synapse-interface/README.md

 ## Adding a New Language

-1. Update `next.config.js` with the new locale code.
+1. Add the new locale code to `next.config.js`.
-2. Update `LanguageSelector` component to include the new locale.
+2. Include the new locale in the `LanguageSelector`.
-3. Update `/messages/{locale.json}` with the new locale's translations.
+3. Populate `/messages/{locale.json}` translations for the new locale.
 The keys in this should match `en-US.json`.
 See some of the other language files for reference.